 2) Thoughtly steps (core)

-Call any phone number with a selected Agent.- Inputs
+Call any phone number with a selected Agent.

 - Agent - choose which agent places the call.